 Besides its historical sights, Tallinn also has that modern 21st-century vibe.
 Whether you are looking for a hipster bar where they serve innovative cocktails or a trendy restaurant that offers Baltic cuisine, Tallinn has it all.

-However, if you wish to explore what lies beyond the capital, there are many seriously awesome day trips from Tallinn.
+However, if you wish to explore what lies beyond the capital, there are many seriously amazing day trips from Tallinn.
 I think getting out the city and into the countryside is the best thing you can do in Estonia and I can’t stress this enough – it is such a beautiful country!

-So, if you’re heading to Tallinn, I really recommend a few of these places to visit!
-You can thank me later!
+So, if you’re heading to Tallinn, I really recommend a few of these places to visit – you can thank me later!

 1. Lahemaa National Park

 Located 50km from Tallinn, Lahemaa National Park is probably one of the most picturesque national parks in the country.
 If you wish to learn more about the Estonian culture and countryside, a visit to the oldest national park in the region should definitely be on your travel itinerary.

 You can go hiking through thick forests, chill on sandy beaches, and even spot brown bears.
 One of my favourite things to do in Lahemaa National Park is to go bog swimming during summer.
 Just make sure you bring your swim shorts!
 You can also bring your own picnic here and really enjoy being a million miles away from anything.

 A tour of Lahemaa National Park costs £52.
 This is for a full-day tour (7 hours) where you’ll learn all about rural life in Estonia and how beautiful the nature is there.
 The price includes all guides and transfers.

 2. Rummu Quarry & Underwater Prison